shah-in-boots/notes/permanent/AFEQT and Social Determinants of Health.md

 1. Figure = AFEQT score breakdown in the population, with subscales (bar graph), showing score changes
 1. Table = regression model for SDOH factors and AFEQT change
 1. Table = mediation analysis for SDOH factors, treatment strategies, and AFEQT scores
-1. Figure = forest plot of interaction of the __highest yield__ SDOH marker and AFEQT score changes
+1. Figure = forest plot of interaction

-## Table 1: Cohort Description

-Potential ideas
-- Key grouping by at time of AFEQT baseline
-- Rate versus rhythm control strategy
-- Divide by major outcome of AFEQT score change (not standard approach)

-## Table 2: AFEQT Scores

-Would need to break down by AFEQT score subtype

-## Table 3: Predictors of AFEQT Change

-## Table 4: NDI Association with AFEQT Change